Nejla Y. Yatkin: Philosophy

 In her choreography, she explores the beauty as well as complexity of memory, migration, transformation, identity and multiculturalism through movement.
-“This is achieved by drawing upon diverse traditions of dance, cultures and medium as well as utilizing subjects that are at once universal and timeless.
-Through dance, Ms. Yatkin seeks what Isaiah Berlin refers to as an “awareness of the deep currents” – a comprehension of the connection between all things, an awareness of the present as well as that which transcends time and space.
-The paths along this quest are numerous (each culture and each time period has their own variant of the theme).
-To embrace all of these approaches is to embrace nothing less than our humanity, our common journey on this planet of existence.
-While this involves a discussion of the past and present, it also involves a discussion of the future.
+This is achieved by drawing upon diverse traditions of dance, cultures and medium.
+Through dance, Ms. Yatkin seeks what Isaiah Berlin refers to as an “awareness of the deep currents” – a comprehension of the connection between all things, an awareness of the present as well as that which transcends time and space..

-First, she draw from the most basic and ultimate instrument – the human body.
+First, she draws from the human body.
 “This lies at the core of our existence and it has done so since the birth of humanity, predating even speech as a means of expression.”

 Second, Ms.Yatkin draws from history.
 She has drawn from Jose Limon, Donald McKayle, Eleo Pomare and danced in many modern dance classics during my professional dancing career like Kathrine Dunham, Talley Beatty, Donald McKayle, Merce Cunningham and Dianne McIntyre.
 She worked on reconstructing a solo entitled Terpsichore created by Barbara Gardner in 1973.
 Barbara Garder, who is a student of Mary Wigman, created this work as a homage to Mary Wigman upon her death in 1973.
-Through my work she attempts “to not only create but preserve.
+Through work she attempts “to not only create but preserve.

-Third, drawing upon her multi-cultural background, as a choreographer, Ms. Yatkin has brought together influences from a variety of places: specific geographic locales such as the Mediterranean, which brings together Africa, Asia and Europe (where her family comes from) and United States, which brings together individuals from all around the world.
+Third, drawing upon her background as a choreographer, Ms. Yatkin has brought together influences from a variety of places: specific geographic locales such as the Mediterranean, which brings together Africa, Asia and Europe (where her family comes from) and United States, which brings together individuals from all around the world.
 This led to working in a range of techniques/places/companies.
 For example, Dance Butter Tokyo was a dance theatre company combining Japanese Butoh with German Dance Theatre and Mark Headley fused Afro Caribbean with American Modern Dance.
 This also is expressed in diverse dance education.
 Rooted in American Modern dance – both modern as well as older forms, Ms. Yatkin simultaneously interested in dance traditions from around the world (e.g., Japanese Butoh Dance, Turkish Folkdance, Middle Eastern Dance and West African Dance).

 Fourth, she draws on ancient myths but also upon modern theatre traditions, cinematic techniques, poetry as well as physical and psychological theories.